How to Make Whipped Cream

 Now that you know how to make whipped cream, there's no excuse for resorting to the spray can version.

-* If you are going to whip cream by hand, allow about five minutes until stiff.
+* If you are going to whip by hand, allow about five minutes until stiff.
 Make sure bowl, whisk and cream are well chilled to speed up the process.

 Barry Farm has a video you can watch using a mixer.